 See also our ST KILDA Murder, Mystery and Crime Tour

 ‘Thank you for your tour last night.
 Everyone loved it, and really appreciated the souvenirs, especially the ‘criminal’ chocolate frogs!
 The range of stories and activities was great’.
-Staff outing, Haigs Chocolate, 2018.
+Haigs Chocolate staff, 2017.

 ‘I enjoyed the walk even though I had been on it twice.
 My friend raved about it to her friends in Perth.
 Thanks for engaging our teenagers as well, your walk came out on top.’
 Win 2017.

 “Fascinating variety of strange events, places and happenings.
 We had 15 secondary students engrossed by it all including activities and readings etc.” Lisa 2017.

 Meyer was great and knowledgeable yet engaging.
 I have been living in the city for 3 years but didn’t know it had so many layers.
 It was well worth the time and one should do this walk at least once during their time in Melbourne.”
-Mia, event organiser 2017.
+Mia, events manage 2017.

 WHY?
 Crime reveals much about the history, values and justice system of our society.
 So many victims of crime and their families are yet to achieve justice.
 200 rewards in Victoria since 1963 remain unclaimed.
-Melbourne’s oldest cold case reward ($50,000) goes back 125 years – the Parliamentary Speaker’s mace stolen on 9th October 1891.
-To provide information anonymously to Crime Stoppers, ring toll free number 1800 333 000.
+To provide information anonymously to Crime Stoppers, ring toll-free number 1800 333 000.

-CAN YOU SOLVE MELBOURNE COLD CASES AND MYSTERIES?
+CAN YOU SOLVE MELBOURNE CRIMES, COLD CASES AND MYSTERIES?

-THREE MURDERS and three robberies totaling $6m and a search for missing gun in the Yarra River 2014.
-Find what links them all and earn $3m in rewards.
+THREE MURDERS, three robberies totaling $6m and a missing gun in the Yarra River 2014.
+Find what links them and earn $3m in rewards.

-A CRIME WAVE of 33 jewelry heists from 2016 to 2017 including 130 Russell Street.
-Who is receiving the goods?
+33 JEWELRY HEISTS 2016-7 Who is receiving the goods?
 Is there a connection to the Apex Gang?
 Why are police raiding bank vaults in Bourke Street?

 MISSING!
 38,000 people go missing each year in Australia.
 How are street artists in 2019 helping to find missing persons like Bung (2011)? $1m reward.